Bytewalkers/streamLabs/README.md

 # streamLabs
 Stream Labs assignment.
 This assignment is a part of their recruitment process.
-Although I completed the task in time, I was not selected.
+Although I completed the task on time, I was not selected.

-#### Feel free to review the code and provide me a feedback, so that I can improve
+#### Feel free to review the code and provide a feedback, so that I can improve this project.

-## Problem statement I was given.
+## Given Problem statement

 ### Mission